elliotperviz/cmms/md/C01_02/README.md

 ```
 (remember, :q to quit)

 What are the differences between this input and the last equilibration step?
-In particular, see the "compute" and "MD run" sections:
+In particular, see the 'compute' and 'MD run' sections:

 ```bash
 ### compute ############